Internship Travel Insurance

 If you’ve already bought travel insurance and checked that it covers everything you need, you can log into your online account and tick it off your pre-departure checklist now!Log in to my account

 Do ask questions.

-If you want to be sure you’re covered for a certain activity on your trip, then ask the insurance provider.
+If you want to be sure you’re covered for a certain activity on your trip, then review the Policy Document or contact CISI directly.

 Do think before you act.

 Many travel insurance policies won’t cover you if you were drunk, using illicit drugs or breaking the law.

 Sometimes you’ll need to pay up front for something then submit a claim against your insurance.
 In these instances, you must provide receipts and independent proof of what’s happened to you (like police and/or medical reports) in order to be reimbursed.

 Do ensure you’re fully covered.